 Being archery fit doesn’t mean looking like Arnold Schwarzenegger in his prime** but you do need to commit to more than just shooting your bow once a week for an hour to improve your archery.
 Hopefully the above will give you a step up to the next plateau but at the very least you will definitely get benefits to your health and that can’t be a bad thing.

 (** in fact being too muscular might cause some problems with your draw where there’s no room for the proper muscular motion.
-I saw a “Korean?” dude at a come and try, who I can only describe as a clone of OddJob from James Bond’s Goldfinger, struggle to draw an 18lbs training bow because we think … he was TOO muscular!)
+A few years ago I saw a “Korean?” dude at a come and try, who I can only describe as a clone of OddJob from James Bond’s Goldfinger, struggle to draw an 18lbs training bow because we think … he was TOO muscular!)